Formula Of Lithium Chloride

 • Batteries: While less prominent than other lithium salts, lithium chloride has applications in some battery technologies, particularly high-temperature batteries.

 • Medical Applications: Lithium chloride, in specific formulations and under strict medical supervision, has found limited use in the treatment of certain bipolar disorders.
-However, its use requires careful monitoring due to its potential toxicity.
+That said, its use requires careful monitoring due to its potential toxicity.
 This is not a home remedy and should only be administered under strict medical guidance.

 • Laboratory Uses: Lithium chloride serves as a standard in various laboratory applications, including calibrations and spectrophotometry.